-Today, the extent of cryptocurrency market trades has reached $5 trillion daily, and the figure is likely to grow in the future.
-In this respect, it is essential to know the differences between two key notions: fixed and floating exchange rates (sometimes referred to as the exchange flow).
+Today, daily crypto exchange volume averages tens of billions of dollars.
+If you’re one of the people who participate in the cryptocurrency market, it is essential to know the differences between two key notions: fixed and floating exchange rates (sometimes referred to as the exchange flow).

 Fixed vs Floating Exchange Rate: The Definitions

-Fixed rate for fiat currencies is set by governments through central banks.
+With fiat currencies, the fixed rate refers to the exchange rate set by governments through central banks.
 The authorities normally have considerable foreign reserves and utilize single currencies or baskets to keep the national currency price on the same level.
 However, it may be adjusted when necessary: the central bank may intervene in foreign exchange markets for that purpose.

 Strengths and Weaknesses of Fixed And Floating Rates